paulevsGitch/BlueLib/README.md

 - BlueprintIO - allows to save and load blueprints from files, streams and buffers;
 - Blueprint - class that represent blueprint instance;
 - BlueprintElement - construction elements in blueprints;
-- BlueprintObject - objects (plants/furniture) in blueprints;
+- BlueprintObject - objects (furniture) in blueprints;
+- BlueprintPlant - plants in blueprints;
 - LittleEndianDataOutputStream - stream to save data in LittleEndian order.

 ### Constants:
 - BlueprintElementType - contains default construction element types (with names from definitions.db);
+- BlueprintObjectType - contains default object types (with names from definitions.db);
+- BlueprintPlantType - contains default plant types (with names from definitions.db);
 - BlueprintVersion - contains blueprint version IDs.

 ## Usage